SebastianGau/text-summarizer-api/README.md

 ##  5. <a name='Challenges'></a>Challenges

 This section contains exercises in ascending difficulty.
+To do the challenges, only a Windows 10 PC with PowerShell and a text editor is required, so anyone should be able to participate.

 ###  5.1. <a name='Challenge1'></a>Challenge 1